The Equity in Infrastructure Initiative

 A Public Works That Works For All

-Through this Initiative, Public Works will be investing resources within LA County’s communities where they are most needed.
+Public Works will invest resources within Los Angeles County’s communities where they are most needed.

-Prioritizing equity in infrastructure spending will strengthen LA County communities that have been historically neglected, bringing jobs, new projects, and most importantly, improved life outcomes.
+Prioritizing equity in infrastructure spending will strengthen Los Angeles County communities that have been historically neglected, bringing jobs, new projects, and most importantly, improved life outcomes.

 Contact Us